microsoft/AMBROSIA/Samples/HelloWorld/HOWTO-DOCKER-K8S.md

 ------------------------------------

 For this example you need the "ambrosia" Docker image.
-You can pull it from Dockerhub [FINISHME!].
+You can pull it from Dockerhub:

+	docker pull ambrosia/ambrosia

 Or you can build it locally by checking out the source:

     git clone git@github.com:Microsoft/AMBROSIA
     cd AMBROSIA
     ./build_docker_images.sh

-Test it out by executing `docker run -it --rm ambrosia`.
+Test it out by executing `docker run -it --rm ambrosia/ambrosia`.
 Now you're ready to build the HelloWorld example in this directory:

     docker build -t ambrosia-hello .